 There is no evidence to suggest that Oceana is acting outside of the law and they are fully compliant with all their legal requirements.
 Taking legal action against them in this regard would be completely futile and costly.

-FAHB investigated whether the smell could be registered as a public nuisance.
-According to the City of Cape Town, “the same authority that has issued a premises a licence to operate a listed activity that is known to be an operation that generates malodours, and for which there are no emission limits specified in the Listing Notice, cannot on the one hand licence the premises and on the other hand prosecute them for nuisance odours.
-Should any prosecution need to take place, this would need to be conducted in terms of the Air Quality Act with its R5 Million Rand penalties.
-As there are no contraventions of the Air Quality Act we are not in the position to prosecute Lucky Star.”
+FAHB investigated whether the odour could be registered as a public nuisance but the City claims this is not possible.
+A conflict exists: the City issues Oceana the Atmospheric Emissions Licence (AEL) on the condition that they comply with the prescribed requirements; they cannot on the one hand issue the licence, and then on the other prosecute them for nuisance odour.
+The City claims that if prosecution were to take place, this would need to be conducted in terms of the Air Quality Act with its R5 Million Rand penalties, but as there are no contraventions of the Air Quality Act, they are not in the position to prosecute Oceana.

 No Environmental Impact Assessment (EIA) has ever been conducted for the factory and there has been no consideration as to how the community has developed over the past 50 years.
 Hout Bay is no longer a small fishing village, it is classified as a ‘large town’ within upwards of 40,000 people and we need to sustainably meet the needs of our growing community.

-FAHB believes that social and environmental impact assessments should be conducted to determine what the best options are for the harbour, and we are seeking legal advice on how to achieve this.
+FAHB believes that social and environmental impact assessments should be conducted to determine what the best options are for the harbour.
+If you have advice for how to proceed legally or can often some advice, please do let us know.

 Employment at the factory

-According to Oceana, there are 98 land based staff working at the factory.
+According to Oceana, there are currently 92 land based staff working at the factory.
 There is a lot of debate about where these people are from and the answers are unclear.
 Information suggests that approximately 58% of the employees reside in Hout Bay.
 A further 25% reside in Mitchell’s Plain and are bussed in to work, but these people were originally from Hout Bay and relocated as part of a housing program provided by Oceana.
 In addition, there are 124 sea-faring staff who are employed on a seasonal basis.
+FAHB also notes that there has been a 10% decrease of employment over the past 3 years – in 2014 there were 102 land-based staff, whereas in 2017 there are only 92.
+Oceana claims that this decline is due to natural management processes but FAHB is concerned by this low employment rate.

-Oceana have not disclosed actual economic figures for their employment, but in a meeting held in 2014 they stated: “between R10 million to R15 million was paid in terms of salary and wages.
-In addition, staff were paid in excess of R35 million due to them being shareholders of the company.
-So in total the staff received approximately R50 million over the last year and this is in addition to the sea going staff.”
-At this stage, further details are not available.
+Oceana have not disclosed actual economic figures for their employment, but in a meeting held in 2014 they stated that between R10 – 15 million was paid in terms of salary and wages.
+In addition, staff were paid in excess of R35 million as shareholders of the company in 2014.
+At this stage, no further details are available.
 We do not know how evenly those shares are distributed nor do we know the average salary of a factory worker.
 FAHB is trying to investigate this further but the topic of income is sensitive.
 If you have any advice on how to get this information from labour departments or the like, please let us know.

 FAHB has received conflicting information and the details are hard to say with certainty.
 The labour arrangements for continued production were made between the Food and Agricultural Union (FAWU) and the Commission for Conciliation, Mediation and Arbitration (CCMA).
 It appears that workers will no longer be employed year-round on a supposedly ad-hoc basis and instead will be guaranteed two days of work per week, irrespective of fish availability, and in line with historic wage rates.